scrum-for-developers/sfd-developer-machine/README.md

     * user: worblehat
     * password worblehat

-### Steps you still need to to by hand
+### Things you still need to to by hand
-These steps are recommended if you want to provide a ready-to-go VM to training participants
+These steps are recommended if you want to provide a ready-to-go VM to training participants.
+Execute them inside the VM.
   * Open a terminal and checkout the [worblehat application](https://github.com/scrum-for-developers/worblehat).
   * Do a ```mvn clean install``` inside the application path to download all necessary dependencies, so that the participants don't need to anymore, which speeds up the training.
   * Remove the checked out project afterwards (The training participants get their own copies of the repository).